 Work-Life Balance For Remote Professionals

 Throughout your career, you’ve likely heard the phrase “work-life balance” countless times.
-How this plays out for a remote professional can look different, but the principal is the same.
+How this plays out for a remote professional can look different, but the principle is the same.
 It’s vital to one’s health to find a work-life balance even when you have a dream job.

-Below are 4 things that can distort a remote professional’s work-life balance.
+Let’s look at four things that can distort a remote professional’s work-life balance.
 Along with each, I’ve provided an action step toward finding balance in that area.
 Remember to adapt these action steps to fit who you are and what makes you happy.

 Working remotely can sometimes lead to loneliness.
 Long days in front of a computer can take its toll.
-Be sure to check-in with yourself from time to time and see if you need more human interaction.
+Be sure to check in with yourself from time to time and see if you need more human interaction.

-One way to help with loneliness is to purchase a co-working membership.
+ACTION STEP: One way to help with loneliness is to purchase a co-working membership.
 This is a great way to meet other professionals and develop an additional social circle.
 There are co-working spaces all over the world.
 Simply do a Google search in your area to see what’s available.

 Always being “on” can cause stress to the mind, body, and soul.
 Consider practicing yoga daily, meditating, or engaging in mindfulness.
 These are things that you can do while traveling as well.